-To obtain temperature data, write request register GET_TEMPERATURE (0x19) with 0x00 for the instructWord, and temperature data is returned via the receivedWord pointer.
-Once data is received, the least two bytes of data need to be processed to correctly represent the data in temperature units of degrees Celsius.
+To obtain temperature data, write request register GET_TEMPERATURE (0x19) with 0x00 in the data bytes, followed by reading two bytes.
+Once data is received, the two bytes of data need to be processed to correctly represent the data in temperature units of degrees Celsius.
 Data is returned in the first 14 bits [13:0].
 Bit [13] is the polarity bit indicating whether it is a positive (0x0) or negative (0x1) value.
 The temperature value represented in the raw data is contained in the next 13 bits [12:0].
-To obtain the temperature ADC code, the raw data should be masked (logically ANDed) with 0x1FFF, and the polarity should be masked with 0x2000.
+To obtain the temperature ADC code, the raw data should be masked (logically AND'ed) with 0x1FFF, and the polarity should be masked with 0x2000.
 The conversion from 12 bit ADC code to an actual temperature reading in degrees Celsius is shown below:

-Positive Temperature = ADC code / 32 Negative Temperature = (ADC code - 8192) / 32
+Positive Temperature = ADC code / 32 Negative Temperature = (ADC code - 8192) / 32 data commands from the processor.

-It is not recommended to read the temperature too frequently, especially once the SC5305A has stabilized in temperature.
-The temperature sensor is a serial device located inside the RF module.
-Therefore, like any other serial device, reading the temperature sensor requires sending serial clock and data commands from the processor.
 The process of sending clock pulses on the serial transfer line may cause unwanted spurs on the RF signal as the serial clock potentially modulates the local oscillators.
-Furthermore, once the SC5305A stabilizes in temperature, repeated readings will likely differ by as little as 0.25 °C over extended periods of time.
-Given that the gain-to-temperature coefficient is on the order of 0.06 dB/°C, gain changes between readings will be negligible.
+Furthermore, once the SC5406B stabilizes in temperature, repeated readings will likely differ by as little as 0.25 °C over extended periods of time.
+Given that the gain-to-temperature coefficient is on the order of 0.1 dB/°C, gain changes between readings will be negligible.